 Here are five reasons why an early payment programme not only helps your supply chain, but can make a positive impact on society:

 Today, more than a million companies worldwide participate in early payment programs through C2FO, a marketplace designed to match corporates’ accounts payable with their suppliers’ receivables in a way that generates more working capital for everyone.

 The C2FO platform is unique from supply chain finance (SCF) in that suppliers select the customer invoices they wish to accelerate and determine the discounts offered on each one.
-The flexibility of C2FO’s early payment programs leads to greater participation rates among suppliers than for most SCF programs.
+The offers must be approved by the customer for early payment to transpire, either from the customer’s balance sheet or through C2FO’s funding network.
+The flexibility of C2FO’s early payment programmes leads to greater participation rates among suppliers than for most SCF programmes.

 The reason for that participation is simple: suppliers have a greater say in the process and have more control over their cash flow, said Iain Rolfe, C2FO’s managing director for Australia and New Zealand.

 “The buyer becomes less of a customer and more like a joint party in their business,” he said.
 “The truth is that when you give anybody the power to make their own decisions, they’ll always be happier with the outcome because they made the decision.”